jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 }
 ```

-### Use browser explorer server inside that basic project
+### Using browser explorer server inside that basic project

-From that basic project file structure above here is how to use browser explorer server.

 1. Generate `root/importMap.json` for your project.